prose-im/prose-docs/src/data/references/pod-config.md

 !!! (\*) Things will likely break if you change this.

-! (\*\*) Those modules will be enabled globally after everything other configuration has been applied (apart from dynamic overrides, which are always applied last).
+! (\*\*) Those modules will be enabled globally after every other configuration has been applied (apart from dynamic overrides, which are always applied last).

 ## ServiceAccountsConfig